More details regarding NSO dates will be made available in June 2023.

 - Identify locations of business resources on campus and other major resource areas such as the Klotz Student Health Center (SHC), the University Library, the University Student Union (USU) and Bayramian Hall.

 Component: Opening Presentations (incl.
-Welcome, Technology at CSUN, Student Involvement)
+University Welcome and Student Involvement)

 Learning Outcomes - New students will be able to: